-First, after 12 trade cases won against six countries, what more evidence does should add tires to the GSP import sensitive list.
-We should not unilaterally drop tariffs on tires when, for example, a Chinese tire company invested nearly a billion dollars into a
+First, after 12 trade cases won against six countries, what more evidence does Congress need to see that tire products are an import-sensitive commodity?
+Congress should add tires to the GSP import sensitive list.
+We should not unilaterally drop tariffs on tires when, for example, a Chinese tire company invested nearly a billion dollars into a GSP country which could come here tariff free.